gnprwx/react-ttt/README.md

 Yes.
 I am using this to learn how to use React.

--   [x] Secondary challenge: convert the app to typescript.
+-   [ ] Secondary challenge: convert the app to tsx.

 ## Boring.